awsdocs/aws-android-developer-guide/doc_source/getting-started-store-query-app-data.rst

 =======================

 Before you can read and write data to a DynamoDB database, you must create a table.
 When creating a table you must specify the primary key.
-The primary key is composed of a hash attribute and an optional range attribute.
-For more information on how primary and range attributes are used, see `Working With Tables`_.
+The primary key is composed of a partition key attribute and an optional sort key attribute.
+For more information on how primary and sort attributes are used, see
+`Working With Tables`_.

 #.
-Browse to the `DynamoDB Console`_ and click the :guilabel:`Create Table` button.
-The Create Table
+To invoke the wizard, navigate to the  `DynamoDB Console`_  and choose :guilabel:`Create Table`.
-   wizard appears.

 #.
-Specify your table name, primary key type, hash attribute name, and range attribute name as shown
-   below, and then click :guilabel:`Continue`:

-   .. image:: ./images/create-table.png
+For :guilabel:`Table name` type :guilabel:`Books`.

 #.
-Leave the edit fields in the next screen empty and click the :guilabel:`Continue` button.
+In :guilabel:`Primary key`, for :guilabel:`Partition key`, type :guilabel:`Author` for the
+   partition key value and choose :guilabel:`String` for the key type.

 #.
-Accept the default values for :guilabel:`Read Capacity Units` and :guilabel:`Write Capacity
-   Units` and click the :guilabel:`Continue` button.
+Choose :guilabel:`Add sort key`.#.
+In :guilabel:`Add sort key`, type :guilabel:`Title` for the sort key value and
+   choose :guilabel:`String` for the key type.

+   .. image:: ./images/create-table.png

 #.
-On the next screen enter your email address in the :guilabel:`Send notification to:` text box and
-   click the :guilabel:`Continue` button.

-#.
-On the next screen you will see a review of your settings, click the :guilabel:`Create` button.
-   It may take a few minutes for your table to be created.
+Keep :guilabel:`Use default settings` selected and click :guilabel:`Create`.

 Update IAM Roles